europeana/metis-ui/README.md

 ## Build

-Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use `npm run dist` for a production build.
+Run `npm run build-metis` or `npm run build-sandbox` to build a single project, or run `npm run build` to build both projects.
+The build artifacts will be stored in the relative `projects/[PROJECT_NAME]/dist/` sub-directories.

+Use `npm run dist-metis`or `npm run dist-sandbox` for a production build (stored in the `/dist` directory).

 ## Deploy

 We use jenkins to deploy.
 Make sure you can access [https://jenkins.eanadev.org/](https://jenkins.eanadev.org/) and use the following jobs:
 - `develop_deploy-test_metis-ui-angular_bluemix`
 - `develop_deploy-acceptance_metis-ui-angular_bluemix`
 - `branch_deploy-production_metis-ui-angular_bluemix`
+- `Sandbox-UI-Test`

 The test and acceptance jobs should be run off the `develop` branch.